 - The top MOSFET is located next to the edge of the PCB so you can use the heatsink (if needed) of your choice

-- Top MOSFET can be either DN2540 or any funky depletion MOSFET like IXYS 01N100D or similar
+- Top MOSFET can be either DN2540 or any other HV depletion MOSFET like IXYS 01N100D, IXTP08N100D or similar

-- Various options in the PCB to fit low noise and capacitance JFET like either J309/J310, 2SK170/LSK170 or BF862 / MMBJ310 SMD devices.
-This will provide a wide range of anode currents with great HF response.
+- Various options in the PCB to fit low noise and capacitance JFET according to the anode current demands like:

 - Anode current test point across a 10R resistor